ai-cfia/dev-rel-docs/adr/006-database-change-management.md

    - *Cons*: Slower process, can be rigid and bureaucratic.

 4. **Database as Code**:
-   - *Pros*: Infra-as-Code (IaC) principles, easy integration with DevOps practices, consistent versioning.
+   - *Pros*: Infrastructure-as-Code (IaC) principles, easy integration with DevOps practices, consistent versioning.
    - *Cons*: Learning curve for IaC tools, potential for infrastructure and database code to diverge.

 5. **Blue-Green Deployment**: